We're an affiliate

 To eliminate stress, you simply need to give your cat a heavenly home for him to thrive.

-4. When your cat is very hungry, it is definite that he will walk around the house meowing excessively.
+4. When your cat is very hungry, it is definite that he keeps meowing and walking around

 It is good to have scheduled time to feed your cat, but also ensure that your cat does not go for long hours without anything to feed on.